OrienteerBAP/Orienteer-Guidebook/developing_the_data_model.md

 ![](CMS_UML_step_2.png)

 ##Deriving Classes
+In this part, we will derive several subclasses from a parent class.

 So far, we store information about interaction with customers in a string record of each customer.
 This record is voluntarily filled by the CMS operator.

 We want this to be more formalized.
 We want there to be three types of interaction: purchase, return, support.
 Each will have a timestamp and a desctiption.

 The three types of interaction have common features (they have a timestamp), but they will also differ in some parameters.

-have three types of interaction with customers,

-In this part, we will derive several subclasses from a parent class.

-This will let us keep common parameters in related classes.

-Deriving from abstract classes let you have similar parameters for several derived classes Making an abstract interaction class

-Now let's move to our interaction with clients.
-We don't want the operator to type in the interaction stage.
-This field is crucial for our filtering, and we want the operator to select from a strictly defined list of interaction stages.
+So, this is

 ## Scaling the Data Model